 To get your documents, just login into iCloud and select where you have your documents stored.
-Select all of your documents in either Pages, Numbers or Keynote – then right click and download them into the separate folders you’ve created on your desktop.
+Select all of your documents – then right click and download them into the separate folders you’ve created on your desktop.

 Migrating Your Contacts